wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 Chaos Engineering is an <strong>investment</strong> in moving from a reactive to <strong>proactive</strong> approach to reliability engineering.

-Instead of waiting for an outage to "see what happens", it involves conducting <strong>experiments</strong> to expose systemic weaknesses that do not become aberrant behaviors in production.
+Instead of waiting for an outage to "see what happens" (at the worst possible time), it involves conducting <strong>experiments</strong> to expose systemic weaknesses that do not become aberrant behaviors in production.